Keflon/Maui.MvvmZero/README.md

 - and more...

 ## QuickStart:
+There are 3 sample applications
+1. SampleApp.
+Has a root navigation page and pages can be pushed / popped.
+2. SampleFlyoutApp.
+This has a flyout managing multiple navigation pages.
+3. SampleTabbedApp.
+This has a TabbedPage managing multiple navigation pages.

+For each sample application, look at
-Look at MauiProgram.cs for registrations.
+1. MauiProgram.cs for registrations.
-Look at App.xaml.cs to get things off the ground.
+2. App.xaml.cs to get things off the ground.

 The rest is basically the same as found in the [Xamarin Turorial](https://github.com/Keflon/MvvmZeroTutorialApp)

 ### Is anybody out there?
 The more stars I get, the sooner I'm likely to write up some proper documentation, and even a sample app tutorial. ;)